 We're working on:

-- improving food and exercise guidelines and education.
+- Improving food and exercise guidelines ad education.

 The T1D CRN has transformed the scientific landscape in Australia